Health Professions Advising [HPA] Events

 • Space is limited.
 Only request a session(s) that you mark on your calendar as firm, and that you can and will attend.
 Mark your calendar to include time for travel or getting on Zoom for the session(s) you request so that you will be on time for the session start.

-• Request form may be submitted during the request period, which is now closed for fall.
+• Request form may be submitted during the request period as posted above.

 • After the request period, if you are selected to register, we will notify you with a link to register to commit to attend a specific session date/time.
 Upon receipt of the link, date selection will occur on a first-come, first-served basis.